yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 }
 ```

-The code example under the "Data types" heading is missing the `$` prefix for variables and should be formatted as follows:
+The code example under the "Data types" heading is missing the `$` variable prefix.
+It should be formatted as follows:

 ```puppet
 class example (